 It takes me nearly 15 minutes to draw a bath to my liking, and then I want to soak for at least 15 minutes, if not more.
-It’s not as relaxing if you feel like you have to rush through it.
+It’s my favorite way to pamper myself after a truly stressful week.

 Go for a Hike